ThunderRahja/combat2armor/README.md

 # Combat 2 Armor (C2A)
 C2A is a Combat 2.0-based health system for objects in Second Life.
 This repo contains all of the necessary documentation, code, and examples to interact with the system.
 All areas are subject to change during development of the Combat 2.0 update.
 ## Project Goals
-- Focus on use of [Combat 2.0](https://wiki.secondlife.com/wiki/Category:LSL_Combat2) functions and events
+- Implementation of [Combat 2.0](https://wiki.secondlife.com/wiki/Category:LSL_Combat2) functions and events
 - Highly responsive, efficient scripted health system for Second Life using LSL
 - Simple and easy to set up and use
-- Integration of variable damage types, with damage resistances provided on demand
+- Integration of variable damage types, with damage modifiers listed on demand
 - Interim compatibility with [LBA v2 by Dread Hudson](https://github.com/Krutchen/SLMCLBA)
 - Moderation and monitoring tools to integrate with CombatLog (a Combat 2.0 feature)
 ## Differences and Advantages of C2A vs LBA